• Skip to main content

 What are Alternative Investments?

 An alternative investment is simply the blanket term used to refer to asset classes that do not fall under the traditional investment options, such as stocks and bonds.
-Some alternative investment asset classes include managed futures, commodities, private equity, direct property ownership/real estate, options strategies and cryptos.
+Some alternative investment asset classes include managed futures, commodities, penny stocks, private equity (See: OTC), direct property ownership/real estate, options strategies and cryptos.

-The interest in alternative investments grew after the shocking economic downturn in 2008, causing investors to look towards less volatile investment options.
-Compared to the traditional investment routes, alternative investments were much less prone to volatile upheavals, therefore ensuring steady growth and earnings.
+The interest in alternative investments grew after the shocking economic recession of 2008, which caused investors to seek less volatile investment options.
+In contrast to traditional investments, alternative investments are much less prone to market volatility, which guaranteed steady growth and returns.

 risk-investing-lazy-portfolio-allocation-alternative